NATO’s eastern flank

 Clear commitment to the Alliance

-Deterrence and defence in the Baltic
+Deterrence and defence in the Baltics

 Unparalleled in the history of the Bundeswehr